 In one simple visual reference, the Color Vowel® Chart addresses both the problem of pronunciation and the problem of spelling.
 Each of those 15 English vowel sounds is identified by a color name that uses the vowel sound.
 For example, GREEN features the /iy/ vowel sound and is represented by the phrase green tea.

-With the Color Vowel Chart in place, we can say that even is GREEN TEA, while ever is RED DRESS.
+With the Color Vowel Chart in place, we can say that even is a GREEN TEA word, while ever is RED PEPPER word.
 In saying this, we have an opportunity to investigate the various spellings of GREEN and RED words and discover the variety of spelling patterns can represent each sound.

 What else does the Chart do?